 A final physical problem is powering the devices.
 Normally, a Palm is not expected to be used continually for long periods of time.
 Furthermore, running the serial port drains a noticeable amount of extra power.
 The Palm III runs on two AAA batteries, and the subjects frequently needed to replace them.
 Dan measured that he got about 17 hours of use over four days before his batteries needed replacing.
 Originally, he had tried running the Palm with the backlight on, to solve the brightness problem mentioned above, but then the batteries only lasted a few hours.
-The best solution would probably be to switch to a Palm device that can be plugged in to run on wall-power.
+The best solution would probably be to switch to a Palm device that can run off of wall-power.